-You can use time-limiting to keep the momentum going on your campaign as well.
+You can use time-limiting to keep the momentum going on your experience as well.
 For example, during the last week of your fundraiser, you could have a new entry-level that offers exclusive merchandise only available during that time.
-This can help you bring in more funding during the final push to close out your campaign strong.
+This can help you bring in more funding during the final push to close out your experience strong.

 Check out these other articles from our help center for additional promotional ideas: